pyoomph/pyoomph/README.md

 pyoomph is a object-oriented multi-physics finite element framework.
 It is mainly a custom high level python frontend for the main functionalities (but by far not all) of the powerful C++ library [`oomph-lib`](http://www.oomph-lib.org).

 For performance reasons, pyoomph uses [`GiNaC`](https://www.ginac.de/) and [`CLN`](https://www.ginac.de/CLN) to automatically generate C code for the equations you have entered in python.
-It automatically generates C code symbolically derived Jacobians, parameter derivatives and Hessians.
-These include the complicated derivatives with respect to the moving mesh coordinates.
+It automatically generates C code for symbolically derived Jacobian matrices, parameter derivatives and Hessians.
+These even include the complicated derivatives with respect to the moving mesh coordinates on a symbolical level.
 The generated code is compiled and linked back to the running python script, either with the [`TinyC`](https://bellard.org/tcc/) compiler (invoked by [`tccbox`](https://github.com/metab0t/tccbox)) or, when installed, with a more performant alternative as [`gcc`](https://gcc.gnu.org/), [`LLVM/clang`](https://clang.llvm.org/) or [`MSBuild`](https://docs.microsoft.com/visualstudio/msbuild/msbuild).

 If you want to use the full flexibility of oomph-lib, you are probably better suited using [`oomph-lib`](http://www.oomph-lib.org) directly.
 If your want to use python to solve equations on a single static mesh, you might want to check out [`FEniCS`](https://fenicsproject.org/) instead.
 Also, have a look at [`NGSolve`](https://ngsolve.org/) or [`nutils`](https://nutils.org/) which have similar and complementary features.
 If you are looking for a python framework for multi-physics problems formulated on (potentially multiple) moving meshes, including the possibility of (azimuthal) bifurcation tracking, pyoomph might be the right choice for you.